Sinn Fein deputy First Minister acknowledges impact of royal family - The Courier

 The IRA killed Philip’s uncle Lord Louis Mountbatten in 1979.

-“We need to reconcile our people but also reconcile our islands because there has been a challenging relationship over many, many years,” she told the BBC.

-“The Queen and Prince Philip and their family were directly impacted by the conflict, like too many families here, and I think that, like every family, it is regrettable that any family has endured any kind of sorrow or pain as a result of bereavement due to the conflict.
+“The Queen and Prince Philip and their family were directly impacted by the conflict, like too many families here, and I think that, like every family, it is regrettable that any family has endured any kind of sorrow or pain as a result of bereavement due to the conflict,” Ms O’Neill told the BBC.

 “I do think that you have to take from the example which they themselves set, even though they did endure personal loss, the royal family has set about working towards the advancement of peace and reconciliation, and they demonstrated that with their words and deeds over recent years.”